replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 1. Run the appropriate `velero install` command with the additional flags `--use-restic` and `--use-volume-snapshots=false`.

 1. Configure Velero namespace access and default memory limits, if needed.
-See [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).
+See [Configuring Namespace Access and Memory Limit](snapshots-velero-installing-config).

 ## Next Step